ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 The time over which throughput advice applies is defined to be a period of 67 seconds.

+This value aims to strike a balance between extremes.
+Longer periods allow applications more flexibility in terms of how to allocate bandwidth over time.
+Shorter periods allow networks to administer policies more tightly.
+Also, when circumstances change, applications are better able recover without exceeding limits for a significant time if they have exceeded limits.

+The choice of 67 seconds, as a prime number, also ensures that problems in tuning applications are not synchronized with other periodic effects.
+Any repeating phenomenon at this interval is therefore unlikely to be due to other periodic effects.

 Protocol participants can use a different period, depending on their role.
 Senders can limit their send rate over any time period